cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 #### Notes
-1. The above script creates a new optional schema, named `cyral`.
+1. The above script creates a new schema, named `cyral`.
 Any other schema could be used, however we recommend reading the section on [target schemas and impacts on Cyral Policies](#udf-install-location-in-postgresql) for a complete understanding on how the schema name impacts on how you refer to UDFs in policies.
 2. Above we have a simplistic UDF example that receives a column entry of type `text` and returns another `text` value with all characters of the input columns replaced by `*`. **For a list of real-world example UDFs, please refer to: [masking-examples](../masking-examples)**.
 3. PostgreSQL does not easily allow cross-database references.
 As a result, user-defined functions **must be individually installed** in each database where you want to use them.
+4. The script installs the UDFs in the same location as the [Cyral mask helper](https://cyral.com/docs/using-cyral/masking/#install-the-cyral-mask-helper-in-your-database).
+[Uninstalling](https://cyral.com/docs/using-cyral/masking/#remove-the-cyral-mask-function) the Cyral mask helper will also remove the previous installed UDF;

 #### Testing the UDF directly
 We can easily test the newly created UDF by connecting to the database with your favorite application and executing the following queries: